tbl(1) — Linux manual page

 -C Enable AT&T compatibility mode: recognize .TS and .TE even

-when followed by a character other than space or newline.
+when followed by a character other than space or newline,

-Furthermore, interpret the uninterpreted leader escape
+and interpret the copy-mode leader escape sequence \a as a

 Limitations top